 USC Digital Repository

 Linda directs the business functions of the Digital Repository, which includes budget management, reporting and the development of strategic partnerships.
-Linda has more than a decade of operations and program management experience, which includes USC Library IT, where she also serves as operations director.
+Linda has nearly two decades of operations and program management experience, which includes USC Library IT, where she also serves as managing director.

 She held positions with the U.S.-China Institute at USC, and UCLA’s Asia Institute, where her responsibilities included everything from marketing and program development to grant writing, publications management and coordinating study abroad programs in East Asia and Shanghai.